TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

     assert fi.get_info() == (filename, original_path, '???')
 ```

-where I put the '???' string to highlight that I cannot put something sensible to test the absolute path of the file.
+where the '???' string highlights that I cannot put something sensible to test the absolute path of the file.

 Patching is the way to solve this problem.
 You know that the function will use some code to get the absolute path of the file.
 So in the scope of the test only you can replace that code with different code and perform the test.
 Since the replacement code has a known outcome writing the test is now possible.